quacs/quacs/README.md

 # QuACS - The Questionably Accurate Course Scheduler

-View the live version here: [https://quacs.org](https://quacs.org)
+View the live website here: [https://quacs.org](https://quacs.org)

-Want to help with development?
+Want to ask a question, help with development, or just hang out?
 [Join our discord!](https://discord.gg/nZKAzzE5bX)

 # What are people saying?